Ferratauris/hugo/content/en/linux/lpic-1/5-the-linux-boot-procces.md

 ---
-title: "The Linux Booting process"
+title: "5 The Linux Booting process"
 date: 2021-12-16T20:14:06+02:00
 description: "We take a look at how Linux Boots"
 draft: false